clerk/javascript/integration/README.md

 - **with-email-links**: a single session app with email links enabled and email codes disabled.
 Useful to test email links flows as the `<SignUp />` component currently does not support switching between email links and email codes.

 > [!NOTE]
+> The test suite also uses these environment variables to run some tests:
 >
 > - `MAILSAC_API_KEY`: Used for [Mailsac](https://mailsac.com/) to retrieve email codes and magic links from temporary email addresses.
 > - `VERCEL_PROJECT_ID`: Only required if you plan on running deployment tests locally.
 This is the Vercel project ID, and it points to an application created via the Vercel dashboard.
 The easiest way to get access to it is by linking a local app to the Vercel project using the Vercel CLI, and then copying the values from the `.vercel` directory.